dexpie/dexpdf/README.md

-# Workspace snapshot
-This file is used as a temporary marker for automated edits.
 # dexpdf

 dexpdf is a small client-side PDF toolkit built with React + Vite.
 It provides basic tools similar to small PDF services: merge PDFs, extract pages, and create PDFs from images — all in the browser (no server required).